davidbradway/resume/docs/source/resume.rst

 -----------------------

--  Early Career Professional Development in Medical Imaging Workshop, SPIE Medical Imaging 2015
+-  Early Career Professional Development in Medical Imaging Workshop, SPIE Medical Imaging (2015)
--  Associate Editor, Ultrasonic Imaging journal (2016-)
+-  Associate Editor for the journal Ultrasonic Imaging (2016-)
--  Reviewer for Ultrasound in Medicine and Biology, Ultrasonic Imaging jounal
+-  Reviewer for the journals Ultrasound in Medicine and Biology, Ultrasonic Imaging, IEEE Transactions on Medical Imaging

 Submitted proposals
 -------------------